intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ## 1.2 Yarn-Client & Yarn-Cluster
 The difference between yarn-client and yarn-cluster is where you run your Spark driver.

 For yarn-client, the Spark driver runs in the client process, and the application master is only used for requesting resources from YARN, while for yarn-cluster the Spark driver runs inside an application master process which is managed by YARN on the cluster.
-So if you are running with yarn-cluster, you should change the data loading from local file to a network file system (e.g. HDFS).
+If you are running on a production environment(especially yarn-cluster), you should load data from a network file system (e.g. HDFS).

 For more details, please see [Launching Spark on YARN](https://spark.apache.org/docs/latest/running-on-yarn.html).